United Kingdom

 Insufficient

 However, there is a significant gap between targets and current policy trajectories in the UK.
-Under 20% of the emissions reductions needed to meet the UK’s targets are covered by policies which use proven delivery mechanisms and have sufficient funding to support them.
-Significant delivery risks remain in many areas, and the UK’s policies and actions are rated as "Insufficient".
+Only a third of the emissions reductions needed to meet the UK’s 2030 target are covered by policies which use proven delivery mechanisms and have sufficient funding to support them.
+Significant delivery risks remain in many areas, and the UK’s policies and actions are still rated as "Insufficient".

 Modelled domestic pathways alone also do not represent a fair emissions reduction pathway for the UK.
 When considering an equitable allocation of emission reductions across countries, the UK’s targets are far below what would represent a fair contribution.
-And the UK’s climate finance commitments, which could bridge the gap towards a fair distribution of global effort in cutting emissions, are “Highly insufficient” and need to be urgently increased.
+The UK’s climate finance commitments, which could bridge the gap towards a fair distribution of global effort in cutting emissions, are “Highly Insufficient” and need to be urgently increased.

 Key measures required for the UK to improve its overall rating to "1.5°C Paris Agreement compatible" include:

-• Introducing and implementing additional policies, funding and delivery mechanisms to achieve the UK’s 2030 and 2050 climate targets.
+• Introducing and implementing additional policies, funding and delivery mechanisms to achieve the UK’s climate targets.

 • Substantially increasing international climate finance contributions, to ensure the UK is contributing its fair share to global climate mitigation efforts.